ghostbustersgear/Arduino/README.md

 The electronics are useful samples to demonstrate basic light sequencing and the use of RF modules for remote control action.

+# How can I contribute?
+If you have built some cool stuff and would like to share it back with the main branch, you can follow these steps...

+- Fork the repository
+- Make cool stuff.
+- Submit a Pull request.

 # License
 ## GNU General Public License 3.0